-Pāhoa Transit Hub Site Selection and Planning, Pāhoa, Hawai'i

-The TOD CIP Planning grant is funding planning studies for site selection, conceptual site design, and preparation of an EA for the County Pāhoa Transit Hub in Pāhoa Town to support a hub-and-spoke fixed route transit system for the County.
-The project is important to improving transportation options and access for residents of the lower Puna area, one of the County's fastest growing areas.
+Pāhoa Transit Hub Site Selection and Planning, Pāhoa, Hawai'i improving transportation options and access for residents of the lower Puna area, one of the County's fastest growing areas.
 In 2022, HSPLS contributed \$350,000 in CIP planning funds to explore and plan for the potential co-location of a new Pāhoa Public Library with the Transit Hub.